hawkeyexl/doc-structure-lint/test/artifacts/sample.md

+---
+title: Sample
+description: A sample file for testing purposes.
+---

 # How to Use Our Amazing Product

 This guide will walk you through the process of using our amazing product effectively.